Updated: Aug 27, 2022

 3. I also suspect that students are just looking at the grade and not reading the feedback.

-1. I would like students to be correcting their mistakes rather than continuing to make the same mistakes over and over.
+1. I would like students to be correcting their mistakes rather than continue to make the same mistakes over and over.

 3. I would also like to close the feedback loop, which sounds a bit office jargonish, but I really think more progress can be made if there is continuous feedback on work and more evaluation from the students on their own work.